onqtam/headjack/src/topics.md

 We can all do what sociologists do

 we should be able to express "I care about deforestation and the Amazon rainforest" and set up filters for notifications for events regarding that

+GitHub stars are effectively likes on repositories
+Example: github stars - what if anyone could develop filters for the stars of people with advanced criteria?
+Different trending dashboads?

 ██████████████████████████████████████████████████████████████████████████████
 # organizing information - interlinking & deduplicating data